Taufiq-Ahmed-pranto/Finland-Fireman-Dataset/README.md

 This project can be run on your local machine for testing purposes or scaled to a high-performance computing (HPC) environment like **Lehmus** for training with larger datasets and faster performance.

 ---
-Got it!
-If the dataset is associated with a paper and has a publicly accessible link (or a reference to a paper with a DOI), we can include that in the **Accessing Dataset** section.

-Here’s how you can modify that part of the document to reference the dataset and the related paper:

----

 ## **Accessing the Dataset**